On New Year’s Eve in Italy, one cannot forget to eat a hearty bowl of Italian Lentil Soup at midnight!

 Add the soffrito (onions, carrots, and celery) to the Instant Pot, along with the tomatoes, tomato paste, garlic, chicken broth, and bouillon cube …. and bring to a boil.

 Add the lentils, spinach or escarole, parsley, and

 Parmigiano rinds.
 Secure the lid on and set the Instant Pot on “SOUP” for 10 minutes.

 Set the timer for 10 minutes (keeping in mind that the Instant Pot will also take another 10 minutes to heat up, for a total of 20 minutes).

 Secure the lid on, sit back and relax with a nice glass of vino, and play some lovely music.
 Then prep a salad, slice some fresh crusty artisan bread, set the table and you’ll have a delicious meal in less than 20 minutes!

 When the time is up and cooking is complete, allow the Instant Pot to release all of the steam.
 When ready to open the pot, carefully open the lid ‘away’ from you to avoid any extra dangerous steam.

-Ladle the soup into large bowls.
+Ladle the Italian Lentil Soup into large bowls.
 Serve with grated Parmigiano cheese and minced Italian parsley sprinkled on top.
-Pass around some crusty Italian bread, olive oil
+Pass around some crusty Italian bread, olive oil,

-Enjoy a nice bowl of this Italian “Salsicce e Lenticchie” (Lentil Soup), along with a nice glass or two of Prosecco.
+Enjoy a nice bowl of this Italian Lentil Soup “Salsicce e Lenticchie”, along with a nice glass or two of Prosecco.